viewyonder/injectionator-website/README.md

 The main website for Prompt Injectionator, hosted on Cloudflare workers at https://injectionator.com.

-Built by Steve Chambers with Astro (the platform, not the UB40 bassist).
+Built by Steve Chambers with Astro (the platform, not the UB40 trumpet layer, may he RIP).